-The UK Government has declared its intention to trigger Article 50 of the Lisbon Treaty by the end of March 2017, to set into motion official negotiations and formal processes for the United Kingdom to leave the European Union.
-Unless otherwise agreed in accordance with Article 50, the UK’s membership of the EU will end on that trajectory no later than April 2019.
+The triggering of Article 50 of the Lisbon Treaty sets into motion official negotiations and the formal processes for the United Kingdom to leave the European Union.
+Unless otherwise agreed under the provisions of the article, the UK’s membership of the EU will end two years hence, namely April 2019.

 We will continue to focus on how HR, in particular, can help build a more productive, stronger workforce, and workplaces that engender responsible and sustainable practices, matters that will become increasingly critical.